 For loans, receivables other than trade receivables and debt securities at FVOCI, the ECL is based on the 12-month expected credit loss basis.
 The 12-month ECL is the portion of lifetime ECLs that results from default events on a financial instrument that are possible within 12 months after the reporting date.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
 Since the Group's quoted debt instruments at FVOCI comprise solely U.S. Treasury debt securities, the Group has considered that the ECLs on these investments are insignificant.
-The Group has also determined that, due to the risk-free nature of its loans and receivables other than trade receivables, primarily related to governmental bodies and public institutions with no significant expected credit loss, the adoption of IFRS 9 impairment guidance has had no significant impact on the Group's statement of financial position and equity upon adoption.
-In all cases, the Group considers that there is a significant increase in credit risk when contractual payments are more than 30 days past due, except specific commercial circumstances in the normal course of business.
+The Group has also determined that, due to the risk-free nature of its loans and receivables other than trade receivables, primarily related to governmental bodies and public institutions with no significant expected credit loss, the adoption of IFRS 9 impairment guidance has had no significant increase in credit risk when contractual payments are more than 30 days past due, except specific commercial circumstances in the normal course of business.
 The Group typically considers a financial asset in default when contractual payments are 90 days past due.
 However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.